csitfun/LogiCoT/readme.md

 For more information, please refer to our preview Arxiv eprint paper - [LogiCoT: Logical Chain-of-Thought Instruction-tuning Data Collection with GPT-4](https://arxiv.org/pdf/2305.12147.pdf)

 Updates:
+Our updated paper has been accepted by the findings of EMNLP2023.
 Now the dataset is hosted on the Huggingface Dataset page [csitfun/LogiCoT](https://huggingface.co/datasets/csitfun/LogiCoT).
 It is the only distribution channel we currently allow.

 The instructions and demonstrations for building formal logical reasoning capable generative large language models
 ## Seminal Data
 * LogicInference
+* EntailmentBank
 * FOLIO
 * ReClor
 * LogiQA